The Function Of Brain Cells Can Be Improved By Deprenyl

 Deprenyl / Selegiline sustains the availability of dopamine in our brains as we age which helps us maintain youthful cognitive functions.
 Deprenyl acts as a nerve and brain cell protector, this powerful ‘smart drug’ or nootropic is approved for use in the treatment of Parkinson’s but is used ‘off label’ for many other conditions including Alzheimer’s disease (AD), depression and multiple sclerosis.

 Dopamine plays key roles in numerous cognitive functions but levels decrease with age especially after the age of 40.
 Preserving the quantity of available dopamine reduces cell deterioration in key parts of the brain where dopamine is transmitted – prolonging lucidity and extending life expectancy potential.

-The graph opposite highlights the loss of dopamine with age, on average 13% per decade past the age of 40 for the average person, but far greater for those suffering from Parkinson’s disease.
+The graph above highlights the loss of dopamine with age, on average 13% per decade past the age of 40 for the average person, but far greater for those suffering from Parkinson’s disease.

 Professor Knoll a world leading authority on Deprenyl noted that the nigrostriatal tract, the tiny Dopamine serving nerve cluster in the basal ganglia typically dies off at an average rate of 13% per decade starting at around age 45.